gpoulios/deathadderv2/README.md

 ## Requirements

+This is not for supposed to be for Linux hosts.
+If you are on Linux, see [openrazer](https://github.com/openrazer/openrazer).

-Only requirement is to be using the [libusb driver](https://github.com/libusb/libusb/wiki/Windows) (either WinUSB or libusb-win32).
+Windows users, only requirement is to be using the [libusb driver](https://github.com/libusb/libusb/wiki/Windows) (either WinUSB or libusb-win32).

 One way to install it is using [Zadig](https://zadig.akeo.ie/).
-You only need to change the entry "Razer DeathAdder V2 (Interface 3)".
+You only need to do this once.
+Change the entry "Razer DeathAdder V2 (Interface 3)".
 Use the spinner to select either "WinUSB (vXXX)" or "libusb-win32 (vX.Y.Z)" and hit "Replace driver".
 In my case (Win11) it timed out while creating a restore point but it actually installed it.

 ## Usage